AlexandreFenyo/net-monitor/README.md

 </log4j:configuration>
 ````

-Note that is you set a configuration that generates a high log rate, you should remove the `%d` part of the ConversionPattern because of performances issues with the `SimpleDateFormat` implementation of the standard JDK.
-For better results it is recommended to use the log4j date formatters.
+Note that is you set a configuration that generates a high log rate, you should remove the `%d` part of the ConversionPattern because of performances issues with the `SimpleDateFormat` implementation of the standard JDK: for better results it is recommended to use the log4j date formatters.

 # Client API